sfoley3/sfoley3.github.io/_pages/about.md

 ## Publications

+Foley, Sean, Shao, Bowei, and Faytak, Matthew.
+(Accepted).
+Relating frication to articulation in Standard Mandarin apical vowels. *Proceedings of the 13th International Seminar on Speech Production*. [pdf](/files/ISSP_2024_full.pdf)

 Foley, Sean.
-(Accepted).
+(2023).
 The coarticulatory behavior of Standard Mandarin apical vowels. *Proceedings of the 20th International Congress of Phonetic Sciences*. [pdf](/files/sean_icphs_2023.pdf)

-Foley, Sean (To appear).
+Foley, Sean (2022).
 The acoustics of apical vowels in two endangered Ngwi languages. *Proceedings of the 57th Annual Meeting of the Chicago Linguistic Society*. [pdf](/files/cls_57_foley.pdf)

 ## Manuscripts